Note

 Create a GitHub secret

 GitHub provides a mechanism for creating encrypted secrets.
-The secrets that you create are available to use in GitHub Actions workflows.
-You're going to see how GitHub Actions can be used to automate the deployment of the app, in conjunction with Azure Bicep.
-Bicep is a domain-specific language (DSL) that uses a declarative syntax to deploy Azure resources.
-For more information, see What is Bicep.
-Using the output from the Create a service principal step, you'll need to create a GitHub secret named AZURE_CREDENTIALS
+The secrets you create are available for use in GitHub Actions workflows.
+You'll see how to use GitHub Actions to automate the app's deployment in conjunction with Azure Bicep.
+Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
+For more information, see What is Bicep?.
+Using the output from the Create a service principal step, you need to create a GitHub secret named AZURE_CREDENTIALS

 with the JSON-formatted credentials.

-Within the GitHub repository, select Settings > Secrets > Create a new secret.
+Within your GitHub repository, select Settings > Secrets > Create a new secret.
 Enter the name AZURE_CREDENTIALS

 and paste the JSON credentials from the previous step into the Value field.